 - approach to climate change risk; - modern slavery due diligence on the manager and their investments; and - corporate social responsibility approach, including diversity policies, gender pay gap, and environmental & social initiatives.

-The Trustee seeks to appoint investment managers that demonstrate sound ESG practices, and requires any newly appointed investment managers to monitor ESG risks that relate to the Investment Funds' investments.
+The Trustee seeks to appoint investment managers and assets that demonstrate sound ESG practices, and requires any newly appointed investment managers to monitor ESG risks that relate to the Fund's investments.